Procedure: Internal Audit

 Implementation of the audit:

 By severe abnormalities, an interim verification is performed.
-The progress of the points are stated in the audit report.
+The progress of the improvement points are stated in the audit report.
 A point can only be removed from the report if it is approved after verification.

 Points for which an improvement action has already been written are not listed again unless it is important for clarity and progress.
 However it must be ascertained why adequate have not yet been taken: